initiallygg/initially-env-parse/README.md

-# Initially-env-parser
+**initially-env-parser**

-Initially-env-parser is a Node.js library for parsing environment configuration files.
+initially-env-parser is a Node.js library for parsing environment configuration files.

 **Installation**
-You can install Initially-env-parser via npm:
+You can install initially-env-parser via npm:

 ```bash
 npm install initially-env-parser